Vetquoy Road, Dounby, KW17 2HH. Telephone: 01856771100.

-Accommodation is within 4 wings or houses Brockan, Isbister, Bosquoy and Clumly, each with there own lounge, veranda and kitchen/dining area.
-There are 6 or 7 bedrooms in each wing all with en-suite toilet and shower facilities while there is a bathroom on each wing for those that like a bath.
+Accommodation is within 4 wings or houses Brockan, Isbister, Bosquoy and Clumly, each with their own lounge, veranda and kitchen/dining area.
+There are 7 or 8 bedrooms in each wing all with en-suite toilet and shower facilities while there is a bathroom on each end for those that like a bath.

-One bedroom in each wing is a double room capable of providing for a couple or for two close family members seeking joint accommodation.
+One bedroom in each end is a double room capable of providing for a couple or for two close family members seeking joint accommodation.

 The rooms are furnished but residents are encouraged to take any furnishings, pictures, ornaments etc of their own as they may wish to give a sense of familiarity and the room being theirs.
 They may also decorate their room to their own individual taste.
 Each bedroom has an internet socket and a TV socket and arrangements can be made to connect a personal phone line if the person chooses.
 Any electrical equipment will need a safety check before use as per health and safety regulations.

 Smiddybrae is wheelchair accessible and all doors and rooms, including en-suite and toilets, are of a size to facilitate the use of wheelchairs and hoists.
 A number of the bedrooms have tracking hoists on the ceiling.

 We provide care for varying needs such as physical disability and dementia care.